Why do people take niacin?

 - Maximum daily intake for adults of all ages: 35 milligrams daily

-Since niacin can upset your stomach, you might want to take it with food.
-To reduce flushing, your health care provider might recommend taking niacin along with aspirin, an NSAID painkiller, or an antihistamine for a few weeks until tolerance to the niacin develops.
+If your doctor prescribes niacin, you might want to take it with food.
+This can prevent upset stomach.
+To reduce flushing -- a harmless but uncomfortable side effect of niacin that describes redness and warmth in the face and neck -- your health care provider might recommend taking niacin along with aspirin, an NSAID painkiller, or an antihistamine until tolerance to the niacin develops.

 Can you get niacin naturally from foods?

-Niacin occurs naturally in many foods, including greens, meat, poultry, fish, and eggs, though in a fraction of the dose shown to achieve changes in cholesterol.
-Many products are also fortified with niacin during manufacture.
+Niacin occurs naturally in many foods, including greens, meat, poultry, fish, and eggs, although in a fraction of the dose shown to achieve changes in cholesterol.
+Many products are also fortified with niacin during manufacturing.

 What are the risks of taking niacin?

 - Side effects.
-Niacin can cause flushing -- harmless but uncomfortable redness and warmth in the face and neck -- especially when you first begin taking it.
+Niacin can cause flushing, especially when you first begin taking it.
 Your health care provider will probably suggest increasing the dose slowly to reduce this problem.
 He or she might also offer a time-release prescription formulation to control flushing.
 Niacin can cause upset stomach and diarrhea.
 However, all of these side effects tend to fade over time.

 - Risks.
 Niacin does have risks.
 It can cause liver problems, stomach ulcers, changes to glucose levels, muscle damage, low blood pressure, heart rhythm changes, and other issues.
 People with any health condition including liver or kidney disease, diabetes, high blood pressure, or cardiovascular problems need to talk to a doctor before using niacin supplements.
 Do not treat high cholesterol on your own with over-the-counter niacin supplements.